 Year round but try to avoid the extreme hot days

 I wasn’t aware of this walk until a few months before undertaking it.
 My focus was on the better known walks in other locations of the Canberra region and in all honesty that was a mistake and here’s why.

-First up this walk can be done over the full 27.6 km distance starting at either the northern or southern trail heads.
+First up this 27.6 km walk can be done starting at either the northern or southern trail heads so if you plan on walking the full distance in a single day (there is no camping allowed) then allow yourself plenty of time and pace yourself.
+There are a number of vehicle access pins along the way that allow you to get off trail of you only want to do shorter sections and do the trail over a number of days then this is also an option.
 The hardest section of this walk is that between Casuarina Sands and Kambah Pool and if doing this walk in a southerly direction, you are taking the harder choice (see image below on altitude change).

 For no particular reason I decided to start at Casuarina Sands which can be best described as the northern trail head.
 My walk started just before 7:00am in the morning with the expectation that it was going to take me around 7 hours to complete.
 I love starting my walks early in the morning regardless of the time of the year and in this case I was walking along the gorges that house the Murrumbidgee River, hence the name.
 There are good facilities at Casuarina Sands including toilets and barbecue facilities and plenty of parking.